-- Physiological differences between the interstitial fluid and capillary blood may result in differences in glucose readings.
-Differences in Sensor glucose readings between interstitial fluid and capillary blood may be observed during times of rapid change in blood glucose, such as after eating, dosing insulin or exercising. - Store the Sensor Kit between 4°C and 25°C. While you don't need to keep your Sensor Kit in a refrigerator, you can as long as the refrigerator is between 4°C and 25°C. - If you have a medical appointment that includes strong magnetic or electromagnetic radiation, for example an X-ray, MRI (Magnetic Resonance Imaging) or CT (Computed Tomography) scan, remove the Sensor that you are wearing and apply a new one after the appointment.
-The effect of these types of procedures on the performance of the Sensor has not been evaluated. - The Sensor has not been evaluated or approved for use in pregnant women, persons on dialysis or people younger than 4 years of age.
-It is not known how different conditions or medications common to these populations may affect performance of the system.
+• Physiological differences between the interstitial fluid and capillary blood may result in differences in glucose readings.
+Differences in Sensor glucose readings between interstitial fluid and capillary blood may be observed during times of rapid change in blood glucose, such as after eating, dosing insulin or exercising.

-- The Sensor Pack is sterile unless opened or damaged. - Your Sensor has been tested to withstand immersion into 1 metre (3 ft) of water for up to 30 minutes.
-It is also protected against insertion of objects > 12mm diameter.
+- Store the Sensor Kit between 4°C and 25°C. While you don't need to keep your Sensor Kit in a refrigerator, you can as long as the refrigerator is between 4°C and 25°C. - If you have a medical appointment that includes strong magnetic or electromagnetic radiation, for example an X-ray, MRI (Magnetic Resonance Imaging) or CT (Computed Tomography) scan, remove the Sensor that you are wearing and apply a new one after the appointment.
+The effect of these types of procedures on the performance of the Sensor has not been evaluated. - The Sensor has not been evaluated for use in persons on dialysis. - Do not use the System in people under the ages specified in the Indications for Use. - The Sensor Pack is sterile unless opened or damaged. - Your Sensor has been tested to withstand immersion into 1 metre (3 ft) of water for up to 30 minutes.
+It is also protected against insertion of objects > 12 mm diameter.
 (IP27) - Do not freeze the Sensor.
 Do not use if expiry date has passed.